open-synergy/opnsynid-account-financial-tools/account_journal_bank_cash_create_menu/README.rst

 To install this module, you need to:

-1. Clone the branch 8.0 of the repository https://github.com/open-synergy/opnsynid-accounting
+1. Clone the branch 9.0 of the repository https://github.com/open-synergy/opnsynid-accounting
 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
-4. Go to menu *Setting -> Modules -> Local Modules*
+4. Go to menu *Apps -> Apps*
 5. Search For *Account Journal - Bank and Cash Create Menu*
 6. Install the module

 Usage
 =====
 To use this module, you need to:
     #.
-Go to menu *Invoicing -> Configuration -> Journals -> Journals
+Go to menu *Invoicing/Accounting -> Configuration -> Accounting -> Journals
     #.
 Search journal with type is Bank or Cash
     #.
 Select one record on the list or create a new record
     #.
-On bottom of form, klik a button named *Create Menu*
+On bottom of form, click a button named *Create Menu* on tab "Custom Menu"

 Credits
 =======